Price Differentiation for Communication Networks: Conclusion

-Now Let us prove Lemma~\ref{le:consecutive_index} by contradiction.
+By the above Lemma~\ref{le:add_one_group}, we further prove Lemma~\ref{le:consecutive_index}. \begin{proof} We prove Lemma~\ref{le:consecutive_index} by contradiction.
 Suppose that the group indices of the effective market under the optimal partition~$\boldsymbol{a}$ is not consecutive.
 Suppose that group~$i$ is not an effective group, and there exists some group~$j$, $j>i$, which is an effective group.
 We consider a new partition~$\boldsymbol{a}'$ by putting group~$i$ into the cluster to which group~$j$ belongs, and keeping other groups unchanged.
 According to Lemma~\ref{le:add_one_group}, the revenue under partition~$\boldsymbol{a}'$ is greater than that under partition~$\boldsymbol{a}$, thus partition~$\boldsymbol{a}$ is not optimal.
 This contradicts to our assumption and thus completes the proof. \end{proof}